bTayFla/PtTracker/README.md

 <h1>How To Update</h1>

 Remove all PtTracker files except for PtTracker.json.
 Then move all the files except PtTracker.json from the zip file into the proper directory.
-Run as per OS instructions <b>these have changed for Windows!</b>
+If you were previously using mongoose, end task for mongoose.exe in the windows task manager before running the new version. </b>

 <h1>Contact / Support</h1>
 <b><a href="http://pttracker.net/?r=3" onclick="window.open(this.href); return false;" onkeypress="window.open(this.href); return false;">Official Website</a></b>